chocoiii/ODKG/README.md

 ## 2. Usage:
-ODKG consists of five important resources, including Ontology (Knowledge Schema), Statistics of official documents, Structured document, Test data for document archiving and element extraction.
+ODKG consists of six important resources, including Ontology (Knowledge Schema), Statistics of official documents, Structured document, Synonym dictionary of knowledge alignments, Test corpus for document archiving and element extraction.

 ### Ontology:
 We design one lightweight ontology of documents.
 It can bring a well-defined schema of collected documents so that these documents could share more linkage with each other.